spotify/annoy/README.md

 Using [random projections](http://en.wikipedia.org/wiki/Locality-sensitive_hashing#Random_projection) and by building up a tree.
 At every intermediate node in the tree, a random hyperplane is chosen, which divides the space into two subspaces.

 We do this k times so that we get a forest of trees. k has to be tuned to your need, by looking at what tradeoff you have between precision and performance.
 In practice k should probably be on the order of dimensionality.
-Empirically, if most items have a positive cosine (which is the case of most non-negative matrix factorization algorithm), you need much fewer trees.

 ## Source